alexwilson/frontend/_posts/2017-01-01-using-ipv6-in-aws.md

 ---
 layout: post
-title: Using IPv6 in AWS
+title: Using IPv6 in Amazon Web Services
 date: 2017-01-01 22:34
 author: alex
 ---

-# Using IPv6 in Amazon Web Services #

 Years in the works, in December Amazon beat both Google and Microsoft to introducing support for IPv6 networking to their compute offering!
 This is fantastic news, and I recommend reading [Jeff Barr's